Mapping memories: A 50-year milestone

 Following graduation, Terry worked at the National Provincial Parks Association (now the Canadian Parks and Wilderness Society), advocating on behalf of creation and stewardship of natural areas through public education, government lobbying and organizing programming in provincial and national parks.

 Terry returned to Western in 1977 to begin her master’s of business administration.
 She taught at Ivey School of Business for five years before starting a successful London-based market research business, Insights.
-A trailblazer in qualitative research, Terry served national and international companies, and herentrepreneurial drive was rooted in a desire to be her own boss.
+A trailblazer in qualitative research, Terry served national and international companies, and her entrepreneurial drive was rooted in a desire to be her own boss.
 Terry admits it was challenging to be a woman in business in the 1980s.
 “Through my example I always felt that I was carrying the torch for women.”

 Fellow classmates have had diverse and influential careers as educators, lawyers, social justice activists, writers, urban planners and property appraisers.
 Many have worked in international business, government jobs in the foreign service and at Ontario Parks.
 Terry’s husband, Hugh Fraser, BA’74, LLB’79, opened a general practice law firm in east London, successfully forming lasting relationships with clients for 40 years.